valtimo-platform/valtimo-documentation/release-notes/template/valtimo-backend-libraries.md

 * **New feature1**

   Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.
+  Also link to the page that explains the feature in greater detail.

 * **New feature2**

   Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.
+  Also link to the page that explains the feature in greater detail.

 ## Bugfixes